 “Subheads increased reading for skimmers and for those whose attention was about to wane.”

 — The Poynter Institute

-Indeed, web visitors read, on average, 20% of words on the page, according to an analysis of 50,000 page views of European computer scientists, psychologists, sociologists, engineers.
+Even highly educated web visitors read, on average, just 20% of words on the page, according to a Nielsen Norman Group analysis of 50,000 page views of European computer scientists, psychologists, sociologists, engineers.

 The stats are even worse for blog posts and emails.